bishwasghimire22/MongoDB_with_python/README.md

 ## Quick Start - Seed Sample Data

-After cloning the repository, you can populate the database with sample authors and books:
+After cloning the repository, you can populate the database with sample directors and movies:

 ```
 python seed_data.py